maruf-ahmed-bhuiyan/Bare_Minimum_R/README.md

 Now, as I return to more hands-on **biological data analysis and bioinformatics**, I am taking this course to **refresh my memory**, revisit key concepts, and rebuild fluency with R and the tidyverse.

 This course offers a structured, practical, and concise way to rebuild those skills.
+I have formatted the codes using chatGPT for proper markdown for github and added my comments or explorations where needed.

 ---